dogmaticcentral/CG/README.md

 You should check the homepage  of both databases - maybe the information you are looking for is already  available.
 Here the original motive was to study the co-occurrence of mutations in different genes.
-These types of questions are not readily answerable using data portals - they  tend to agglomerate data on per-gene basis, in order to protect the privacy of sample donors.
+These types of questions are not readily answerable using data portals - portals  tend to agglomerate data on per-gene basis, in order to protect the privacy of sample donors.